id774/automaticruby/README.md

 This YAML file is called "Recipe".

-When you start automatic ruby without argument -c option, the config/default.yml is called.
 You can use -c option for specify a file name.

 The Recipe has an implicit naming convention.